jeffpar/pcjs.v1/_posts/2017-01-03-pdp-11-tutorials.md

 reading old manuals.

 In an effort to remedy that situation, I'm adding some new features to PCjs.
-The first feature is what I call "Sticky Machines", and it's more a website feature than a machine feature.
-At the top of any PCjs webpage, in the *machines* section, a machine can now have a *sticky* property.
+The first feature is what I call "Sticky Machines", and it's really just a new feature of the PCjs website.
+At the top of any PCjs webpage, in the *machines* section, a machine can now define a *sticky* property.
 For now, the only supported value is "top"; e.g.:

 	machines:
 	  - id: vt100
 	    type: pc8080
 	    config: /devices/pc8080/machine/vt100/machine.xml
 	    connection: serialPort->test1170.dl11
 	    sticky: top

-A sticky machine makes it easier to construct a tutorial page for a single machine, by preventing that machine from scrolling off the top of the page; it "sticks" to the top instead.
+A sticky machine makes it easier to construct a tutorial page for a single machine, by preventing that machine from scrolling off the top; it "sticks" to the top instead.
 The rest of the page scrolls normally, allowing the user to progress at their own pace through the text and/or images of an accompanying tutorial.

 The second feature is a generalized method for sending commands to components within a machine.
-For example, if we want to send some keyboard commands to machine:
+For example, if we want to send some keyboard commands to a machine:

 {% raw %}
 	{% include machine-command.html type='button' label='Try It!' machine='vt100' component='Keyboard' command='sendString' value='Hello World' %}
 {% endraw %}

-which should translate into a control that looks like:
+which should translate into a control that looks like this:

 	<button type="button" onclick="commandMachine('vt100','Keyboard','sendString','Hello World')">Try It!</button>

 In fact, let's try it now. {% include machine-command.html type='button' label='Try It!' machine='vt100' component='Keyboard' command='sendString' value='Hello World' %}

-Obviously, every component we want to control will need to be updated to export the necessary functions.
+Obviously, every component we want to control will need to be updated to export the necessary "command" functions.

+So expect some PDPjs tutorials in the near future, featuring sticky machines and built-in command demos.
+Some commands will be very simple, like the keyboard injection command shown above.
+Others will perform more sophisticated operations, such as loading and booting a particular disk, running a particular application, automatically flipping selected Front Panel switches, and so on.

+Finally, in case you're wondering why there's another machine below, well, what did you think the VT100 was talking to?
+This PDP-11/70, of course.

 {% include machine.html id="test1170" %}